karafka/envlogic/README.md

 [![coditsu](https://coditsu.io/assets/quality_bar.svg)](https://coditsu.io)

 Each pull request must pass our quality requirements.
-To check if everything is as it should be, we use [Coditsu](https://coditsu.io) that combinse multiple linters and code analyzers.
+To check if everything is as it should be, we use [Coditsu](https://coditsu.io) that combines multiple linters and code analyzers.
 Unfortunately, for now it is invite-only based, so just ping us and we will give you access to the quality results.

 Please run: